yesiknowjava/theodorecaputihugo/content/authors/admin/_index.md

 - Visitors
 ---

 My name is Theodore Caputi.
-I am a first-year in the [Ph.D. in Economics](https://economics.mit.edu/graduate) program at [MIT](https://economics.mit.edu/grad/tcaputi).
+I am a second-year in the [Ph.D. in Economics](https://economics.mit.edu/graduate) program at [MIT](https://economics.mit.edu/grad/tcaputi).
 I am also the author of the Behavioral Health Matters blog for [Psychology Today](https://www.psychologytoday.com/us/blog/behavioral-health-matters).

 I graduated _summa cum laude_ from the [University of Pennsylvania’s Wharton School](https://www.upenn.edu/) with a [B.S. in Economics](https://undergrad.wharton.upenn.edu/academics/bs-in-economics/) in 2017 and first in my class with a [Master of Public Health](https://www.ucc.ie/en/ckx11/) from [University College Cork](https://www.ucc.ie/en/publichealth/) as a [Mitchell Scholar](http://www2.us-irelandalliance.org/content/657/en/) in 2019.
 From 2018-2019, I was a Research Assistant for [Professor Amanda Pallais](https://scholar.harvard.edu/pallais/home) at Harvard University’s Department of Economics and the [National Bureau of Economic Research](https://www.nber.org/).
 From 2019-2020, I studied Health Sciences at the [University of York](https://www.york.ac.uk/healthsciences/our-staff/students/theodore-caputi/) as a [British Marshall Scholar](https://www.marshallscholarship.org/the-scholars/scholar-profiles/theodore-caputi).